Console Guide

 - Disk >90% full

-- Instance unreachable
+- Server unreachable

-Regular backups: Enable automatic snapshots for critical instances.
+Enable automatic snapshots for critical servers.

 Security: